Book

 Overview

-In this condition, the body retains water instead of passing it through the urine.
-This upsets the body's balance of minerals called electrolytes, especially sodium.
+In this condition, high levels of the anti-diuretic hormone (ADH) are produced, causing the body to retain water instead of passing it through the urine.
+ADH is also known as vasopressin hormone.
+This upsets the body's balance of minerals and electrolytes, especially sodium.

 Symptoms